Want to Learn More in Less Time? Try This.

 At the heart of interleaving is the concept of variety.
-By changing up what you’re doing you gain experience with different skills and concepts.
-The result is that each of these small steps helps you improve many skills instead of trying to learn them one at a time.
+By changing up what you’re doing, you gain experience with different skills and concepts.
+The result is that each of these small steps helps you improve many skills instead of learning them one at a time.

-Kenyan runners are masters at interleaving and it shows in their results.
-They’ve dominated the Boston Marathon, with both Kenyan men and women winning 7 times in the last 10 years.
-The secret is their training that doesn’t just have them doing marathons, but mixing in shorter, high intensity runs.
+Kenyan runners are masters at interleaving, and it shows in their results.
+They’ve dominated the Boston Marathon, with both Kenyan men and women winning seven times in the last ten years.
+The secret is the training that doesn’t just have them doing marathons but mixing in shorter, high-intensity runs.
 Instead of having the usual “slow-twitch” muscle fibers seen in marathon runners, they’ve developed “fast-twitch” ones as well.

 Create The Right Kind of Interruptions as You Learn